Skip to Content

 In New York City, the local DOT has been eager to promote its cargo-bike pilot.

-Perhaps the fastest way to get residents up to speed on pedal-assist, though, is simply to make them a regular part of a daily life.
+Perhaps the fastest way to get residents up to speed on the pedal-assist revolution, though, is simply to make e-bikes and trikes a regular part of a daily life.
 That's why the report authors recommended more e-bike incentives and subsidies, like "green grants" for businesses to buy e-bikes of their own, or using public procurement processes to replace certain city maintenance vehicles like graffiti removal trucks with bikes.

 "Whether it’s being used for commercial use or transportation or anything else, the more people who are riding, the more people who are going to support policies that support this mode," added Lovell.

-The researchers emphasized that while e-cargo bikes will never replace automotive delivery outright, every freight truck we can subtract from the road counts — and in time, it may even help shift the broader status quo away from cars.
+The researchers emphasized that while e-cargo bikes will never replace automotive delivery outright, every freight truck we can subtract from the road counts — and in time, it may even help shift the status quo away from cars more broadly.

 "Not everything will be delivered on bike; we’re not trying to say that," added Dalla Chiara.
 "But they can work together with bigger vehicles. ...
 We need to transition away from a car-focused transportation system, where every time I go shopping, I get in my car, and every time, I order something, it shows up in a delivery van."